-Batter Sam Northeast joins Glamorgan
+Batter Northeast joins Glamorgan

 The former Kent and Hampshire player has scored 10,839 first-class runs, averaging 38, in his 15-year career in the county game.

-Northeast finished 2021 by playing two games for Nottinghamshire after a brief spell on loan at Yorkshire.
+Northeast, 31, finished 2021 by playing two games for Nottinghamshire after a brief spell on loan at Yorkshire.

 He is Glamorgan's third recent new signing, after fellow batter Eddie Byrom from Somerset and returning seamer James Harris from Middlesex.

-Northeast, 31, played 11 seasons with his native Kent before turning down a contract extension and joining Hampshire in 2018, with spells as captain at both counties.
+Northeast played 11 seasons with his native Kent before turning down a contract extension and joining Hampshire in 2018, with spells as captain at both counties.
 He has also played for England Lions.

 He was due to be at the Ageas Bowl for the 2022 season but left them by mutual consent in July.